How high-growth rehab therapy practices reduce burnout

 Share

+Burnout is one of the most talked-about issues in rehab therapy, and for good reason.
 Nearly every clinic feels it.
-Clinicians feel stretched thin.
-Owners worry about retention.
+Clinicians feel stretched thin, and owners worry about retention.
 Too often, the conversation turns toward resilience, mindset, or asking teams to do more with less.

-Across more than 550 outpatient rehab therapy practices, about half reported burnout as a concern.
-Burnout, however, was not evenly distributed.
+But our latest Practice Growth Index tells a more hopeful and more actionable story.
+Across more than 550 outpatient rehab therapy practices, about half reported burnout as a significant concern.
+Burnout, however, was not evenly distributed across practice types.
 High-growth and super-growth practices consistently reported lower burnout rates than their peers.

 Burnout is a systems problem, not a people problem

-Burnout shows up because of:
+Burnout typically manifests because of:

-• Manual and repetitive administrative work
+• Manual and repetitive administrative work that consumes disproportionate time.

-• Unclear expectations
+• Unclear expectations around productivity targets and documentation requirements.

-• Feeling overextended without support
+• Feeling overextended without adequate organizational support systems.

-• Taking work home night after night
+• Taking work home night after night to complete documentation backlogs.

 1. They reduce administrative work so documentation stays at work

+High-growth practices actively work to keep documentation inside the workday by reducing manual steps and equipping clinicians with industry standard tools.
 Practices relying on disconnected or manual systems reported meaningfully higher burnout.
 High-growth practices were far more likely to automate workflows beyond documentation, especially intake, scheduling, reminders, and billing checks.

 2. They protect clinician time intentionally

-High-growth practices are deliberate about:
+Time protection requires deliberate operational planning.
+High-growth practices are strategic about:

-• Reducing last-minute schedule disruptions
+• Reducing last-minute schedule disruptions.

-• Limiting non-clinical interruptions
+• Limiting non-clinical interruptions during treatment hours.

-• Setting realistic expectations for visit volume
+• Setting realistic and evidence-based expectations for daily visit volume.

 3. They measure capacity to prevent silent overload

-High-growth practices regularly measure provider capacity and productivity, not to push clinicians harder, but to identify overload early.
-This data gives leaders an objective way to adjust schedules, add support, or change expectations before exhaustion turns into attrition.
+Burnout often builds quietly.
+High-growth practices regularly measure provider capacity and productivity to identify overload early.
+This data gives leaders an objective way to adjust schedules or add support before exhaustion turns into attrition.

 4. They build operational support around clinicians